Joel-James/lazy-load-for-comments/readme.txt

 == Upgrade Notice ==

-= 1.0.4 (22/12/2018) =
+= 1.0.5 (19/01/2019) =

-- 👌 Removed nonce (nonce is not required for frontend [get requests.](https://konstantin.blog/2012/nonces-on-the-front-end-is-a-bad-idea/)).
+- 📦 Added new filter to set minimum no. of comments to lazy load.
-- 👌 Changed to GET ajax request.
+- 👌 Lazy load only when there are comments.
-- 🐛 Fixed comments respond link.
+- 🐛 Fixed empty comments when comments are closed.